Fly ZAK Nymph

 See our full range of freshwater nymph fly fishing flies

 Click here to learn more

-I previously posted a series of pictures on tying the Zak, which, on reflection, could be improved on.
+I previously posted a series of pictures on tying the Fly ZAK Nymph, which, on reflection, could be improved on.
 The Zak, as Ian Cox rightly points out in a letter in the October November 2011 issue of Flyfisherman, is more a style of tying than a precise pattern, so there is room to use a variety of materials.
 However, the tying principles remain the same.
 We are after a dark, buggy, life-like fly that will represent a host of Baetid nymphs and have certain key triggers – movement, the right profile with a sparse, long tail, sloping abdomen, a clear thorax and a suggestion of legs.

 Hook: Hanak H230 #14